somikdhar729/somikdhar729.github.io/_pages/projects.md

 ### Autonomous Quadcopter control (Aug 2014- Dec 2014) <br>
 **Modelled and tested automated Quadcopter control across one degree of freedom Used neural networks to perform reinforcement learning in a continuous action space using FANN (Fast Artificial Neural Network) library.

+### Sentiment Analysis on Twitter feed using Active Learning <br>
+**Used active learning with a linear Support Vector Machine for learning sentiment classification models to be applied to microblogging data streams.